 Personalization isn’t just a buzzword; it’s a marketing strategy that can make a big difference when it comes to engaging an audience and trying to elicit a response.
 If your emails have no personalization, readers will assume they have received a standard, generic template and will quickly disregard your message.

 “Instead, write very personalized emails, with details like the recipient’s first name and company to show that you’ve done your homework and care about them — individually — as potential customers,” says Wayshak.

 If your email has nothing to grab a recipient’s attention, it will be almost impossible to get them to act.
 Both the beginning and the end of your email should include something that pulls your reader forward.
 Remember that the quality of your writing is crucial to grabbing your readers’ attention and enticing them to read on.
 Make sure all email content is extremely well written, taking into account grammar, spelling, punctuation and attention-grabbing leads.

 “Instead, end every email with a question that prompts a reply.
 A short question like, “Does this make sense in your world?” or “Where should I send this book?” will make it easy for your prospect to hit reply and type out a response,” says Wayshak.
 “That’s exactly what you’re looking for.”

-If you are failing to connect with your prospects and you aren’t seeing any return on your email marketing efforts, it might be time to shake up your strategy.
+If you’re failing to connect with your prospects and aren’t seeing any return on your email marketing efforts, it might be time to shake up your strategy.
 This could mean reviewing your techniques, evaluating your data and adapting your campaigns to increase their effectiveness.
 Strengthen your strategy and reap the benefits of improved ROI and customer acquisition rates by eliminating these five common email marketing mistakes.